 You do not need to go around sprinkling holy water on people and speaking in tongues to prove to them that you are Christian.
 But you should love your enemies in the way that you behave, the way that you act, and the way that you treat people DESPITE how they treat you.

-“’and you shall love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength.’
-The second is this: ‘Love your neighbor as yourself.’
-No other commandment is greater than these.”
+- The sixth Bible verses about love your enemies: and you shall love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength.’
+The second is this: ‘Love your neighbor a yourself.’
+No other commandment is greater than these.
+Mark 12:30-31

 Literally loving your neighbor as yourself is the second greatest commandment and that is how important it is to God that you love everyone.
 Not love everyone but make an exception if (xy and z) happens.
 And more importantly, God knows that to do so is to love yourself.
 Choosing to love your enemies is for your benefit and not theirs (see my blog here on that).

 If you know someone who could use this information then feel free to share this post with them.